juandemarr/PHP-HLANZ-2DAW/README.md

-Learning PHP7 and the framework symfony.
+Learning PHP 7 and Symfony 5.